Aerial surveys detect dozens of methane 'super-emitters' in Permian

 The U.S. Environmental Protection Agency last year proposed the first federal regulation targeting methane emissions from existing oil and gas facilities.
 It is taking public comment until the end of January and will introduce a supplemental proposal this spring outlining measures for routine flaring and smaller-sized wells.

-The United States also signed on to a voluntary global methane pledge with around 100 countries, agreeing to slash methane by 30% below 2020 levels in eight years.
+The United States also signed a voluntary global methane pledge with around 100 countries, agreeing to slash methane by 30% below 2020 levels in eight years.

 New Mexico, home to part of the Permian Basin, is finalizing its own rules in March that require companies to regularly monitor processing and production facilities.